Bartapapa/legend/docs/class/scion.md

 ## Blind faith
 You have a boon on any roll to resist any emotional or mental effect that would make you go against your tenets.

 Additionally, if you acquire a Scar that is in your Mind, you can decide not to link it to a situation or creature, but rather note down "BLIND FAITH".
 You can use any blind faith Scar to grant you +1 FD.
-If you do so, the Scar transforms into "DOUBT", and doesn't help you at all.
+If you do so, the Scar transforms into "DOUBT".
+When this happens, take one of your tenets and inverse it, or change one word in it.
+You cannot change one tenet two times.
+You use this new tenet to be granted FD.

+If all of your tenets have changed, you become a <b>Heretic</b>.
+You have the enmity of pretty much any civilized creature.
+It is now the conviction of your newfound beliefs which grant you power and faith.
+If you defeat your church (whatever that means), you are pardoned and your tenets become the new tenets of your god.

 ## Miracle
 When you get this ability, you get a Miracle attribute which starts at 1.
 It increases every time you level up, and every time you succeed at a great task in your god's interests.